 The spotted lanternfly's preferred host is tree of heaven, which is also native to China and is planted (and often invasive) in North America.
 The lanternfly also attacks grapevine, apple, stone fruit and pine, and may attack other tree species when populations are high.
 Lanternfly damages the tree through its feeding activity - the loss of sap weakens the plant and can kill it when there are large number of lanternflies feeding on one tree.
 Mould growth on sugary exudates (see below) can impair photosynthesis, reducing quality and yield of fruit crops.

 The spotted lanternfly is native to China, is also found in Japan and Vietnam, and is introduced in South Korea.
-In North America it is only known to be present in certain counties in Pennsylvania.
+In North America it was first detected in 2014 in southeastern Pennsylvania, where it is now a serious pest.
+Since then, populations have been found in Delaware, New Jersey, New York, Virginia, Maryland, Connecticut and Indiana.
+Spotted lanternfly distribution in North America can be found here

 Spotted lanternflies are very distinctive looking, and are not likely to be confused with any other insect here in Canada.
 In the spring or early summer look for nymphs feeding on smaller plants, vines and new growth of trees and shrubs.
 Young nymphs are black with white spots and typically feed in groups (see photo in sidebar).
 Later in the year older nymphs, which develop a red back and wing pads, along with adults, may be seen feeding, most often on the branches and trunk of tree of heaven or on grapevine.
 Adults, about 2-2.5 cm long, have a black head and grayish-brown wings with black spots toward the base of the wing and a black band at the outer wing (photo in sidebar).
 The distinctive hind wing (scarlet red band with black spots at the base, followed by a white and then a black band toward the outer wing) and abdomen (yellow with black bands) can be seen when the adult is startled, or flying.
 During the day, adults are more likely to be found at the base of the plant stem.